Sex differences in education: Gender differences in tertiary education

 In 2005, USA Today reported that the "college gender gap" was widening, stating that 57% of U.S. college students are female.
 This gap has been gradually widening, and as of 2014, almost 45% of women had a bachelor's degree, compared to 32% of men with a bachelor's degree.

-Since the 1990s, enrollment on university campuses across Canada has risen significantly.
-Most notable is the soaring rates of female participants, which has surpassed the enrollment and participation rates of their male counterparts.
+Since the 1990s, enrolment on university campuses across Canada has risen significantly.
+Most notable is the soaring rates of female participants, which has surpassed the enrolment and participation rates of their male counterparts.
 Even in the United States, there is a significant difference in the male to female ratio in campuses across the country, where the 2005 averages saw male to female university participants at 43 to 57.
-Although it is important to note that the rates of both sexes participating in post-secondary studies is increasing, it is equally important to question why female rates are increasing more rapidly than male participation rates.
+Although the rates of both sexes participating in post-secondary studies is increasing, female rates are increasing more rapidly than male participation rates.
 Christofides, Hoy, and Yang study the 15% male to female gap in Canadian universities with the idea of the University Premium.
 In 2007, Drolet argues in 2007, that this phenomenon is caused by "A university degree ha[ving] a greater payback for women relative to what they could have earned if they only had a high-school diploma because men traditionally have had more options for jobs that pay well even without post-secondary education."

 Women were found to default more frequently than men on student loans.